If you like working with people, social work and social care work can offer a worthwhile job. It could also turn into a rewarding career.

 Working with Children

 Social care for children and families provides help to families to enable them to meet the needs of their children.
-The service can provide support to families and more specialist help when it is required to enable children to be brought up and cared for within their own families.
+It can give support to families and more specialist help when it is required.
+This is so children are able to be brought up and cared for within their own families.

 The following services are available:

-- Protecting children is a key responsibility which relies upon working in partnership with children, parents and other organisations.
+- protecting children is a key responsibility which relies upon working in partnership with children, parents and other organisations;

-- Assessing the needs of disabled children and young people.
-Co-ordinating short breaks, day care and outreach support.
+- assessing the needs of disabled children and young people.
+Co-ordinating short breaks, day care and outreach support;

-- Offering help and advice to families and carrying out work with young people who have committed crime.
+- offering help and advice to families and carrying out work with young people who have committed crime.

 Children's Social Work Matters